sashinpivotal/cnd-k8s-instructor-notes/cnd-k8s-instructor-notes.md

 ## Wrap-up

-- Mike reiterates why we do not have the security sensitive data in the file - it might be accidentally checked in
+- Mike reiterates why we do not have the security sensitive data in the file - it is to eliminate any possibility might be accidentally checked in
-- Mike shows the similarity/difference between configmap example
+- Mike shows the similarity/difference between configmap example ??